katanemo/arch/docs/source/intro/architecture/listeners/listeners.rst

 Downstream (Ingress)
 ^^^^^^^^^^^^^^^^^^^^^^
-Developers can define Arch Listeners to accept connections from downstream clients.
-A listener acts as the primary entry point for incoming traffic, handling initial connection setup, including network filtering, gurdrails, and additional network security checks.
+Developers can configure Arch to accept connections from downstream clients.
+A downstream listener acts as the primary entry point for incoming traffic, handling initial connection setup, including network filtering, gurdrails, and additional network security checks.
 For more details on prompt security and safety, see :ref:`here <arch_overview_prompt_handling>`

 Upstream (Egress)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Arch automatically configures a listener to route requests for prompts originating from your application to upstream LLM API providers (or hosts).
+Arch automatically configures a listener to route requests from your application to upstream LLM API providers (or hosts).
 When you start Arch, it creates a listener for egress traffic based on the presence of the ``llm_providers`` configuration section in the ``prompt_config.yml`` file.
 Arch binds itself to a local address such as ``127.0.0.1:9000/v1`` or a DNS-based address like ``arch.local:9000/v1`` for outgoing traffic.
 For more details on LLM providers, read :ref:`here <llm_providers>`

 Configure Listener
 ^^^^^^^^^^^^^^^^^^

-To configure a Listner, simply add the ``listener`` directive to your ``prompt_config.yml`` file:
+To configure a Downstream (Ingress) Listner, simply add the ``listener`` directive to your ``prompt_config.yml`` file:

 .. literalinclude:: /_config/getting-started.yml
     :language: yaml